kmach1/INST326-Final-Project/README.md

 - Distance from campus (calculated from the STAMP Student Union)

-Usage
+**Usage**
-Command-Line Options
+- Command-Line
 The program is run from the command line.
 It processes an input file containing apartment data, applies filters specified by the user, and saves the cleaned data to a CSV file.

-Example Command
+(Example Command)
-python housing.py --input_file apartments.csv --budget 1200 --room_count 2 --square_footage 1000 --proximity 2.0
+"""python housing.py --input_file apartments.csv --budget 1200 --room_count 2 --square_footage 1000 --proximity 2.0"""

 Arguments
 --budget: Maximum monthly rent per person (e.g., --budget 1200).